cguz/cguz.github.io/_posts/2025-08-23-tool-description-injection-the-invisible-mcp-threat.md

 ---

 *This analysis is based on security research from Tenable, recent vulnerability disclosures, and emerging patterns in AI-specific attack vectors.*

-**This is Part 1 of a three-part series on MCP security and architecture:**
-- **Part 1: Tool Description Injection** (This article) - The invisible threat hiding in MCP tool metadata
-- [Part 2: MCP Authentication Crisis](/2025/08/25/mcp-authentication-crisis-why-oauth-isnt-enough.html) - Why OAuth isn't enough for AI tool security
-- [Part 3: MCP Supply Chain Nightmare](/2025/08/29/mcp-supply-chain-nightmare.html) - How tool ecosystems create unprecedented attack vectors